ContactShaanKhan/Data-Structure-Review/Hashing Review/README.md

 - Linear Hashing (Linear Probe): (h1(key) + i * 1) % maxSize
 - Quadratic Hashing (Quadratic Probe): (h1(key) + i<sup>2</sup>) % maxSize

-Chained hashing is the most different, there is no i value with getInsertionIndex() since it only picks an index once and then appends it the the chain at that index.
+`Chain hashing` is the most different, there is no i value with getInsertionIndex() since it only picks an index once and then appends it the the chain at that index.

 #### Important Notes:
 - No duplicated keys!